Is a Midwife right for you?

 Certified Midwife (CM®)

-While there currently are no CMs in Virginia, CMs are midwives with a bachelor’s degree in a field other than nursing who have graduated from a graduate-level midwifery education program accredited by ACME.
+While there currently are no CMs in Virginia, there are ongoing efforts to remove barriers to practice.
+If you are interested in aiding in this effort, please contact Contact Mary Ellen Bouchard, CNM.
+CMs are midwives with a bachelor’s degree in a field other than nursing who have graduated from a graduate-level midwifery education program accredited by ACME.
 The midwifery education program for CMs includes health-related skills and training in addition to midwifery education, which is the same as that of CNMs.
 Like CNMs, they have passed the national certification exam of the AMCB.
 CMs provide the same services as CNMs, practice in the same settings, and receive the same preparation as CNMs to safely prescribe a full range of substances, medications, and treatments, including pain control medications.

 Certified Professional Midwife (CPM)

 CPMs prepare for a national certification exam administered by the North American Registry of Midwives (NARM) in different ways.
 There are two primary pathways for CPM education with differing requirements: apprenticeship training alone or an accredited formal education program.
 The health care services provided by CPMs are not as broad as those of CNMs and CMs.
 CPMs provide pregnancy, birth, and postpartum care for women outside of the hospital—often in birth centers and homes.
 CPMs are not able to prescribe medications in Virginia.

 Other midwives who are not certified by AMCB or NARM may be practicing in some states.
 These midwives may or may not have formal education and have not passed a national certification exam.
 They are not licensed in Virginia.
 Their services are usually focused on pregnancy and birth, and they are unable to prescribe medications in Virginia.

 For more details about the different kinds of midwives in the United States, view this chart from the American College of Nurse-Midwives.